q-thla/qpg-connectedhomeip/examples/evk/README.md

 * QPG6105 DK board, flashed with a CHIP Light application.
 * QR code pointing to the quickstart guide

-Note: the images referring to QPG6105DK are currently depicting a QPG6100DK and will be soon updated.

 This Evaluation kit will allow you to control a CHIP Light device implemented on the QPG6105 DK board using a WiFi connected Android™ device via the QPG7015M DK that implements a Thread Border Router: